1992 Philadelphia Eagles season: Week 6: at Kansas City Chiefs

-This game ended the longest ever gap between two NFL teams meeting – it was the first occasion the Eagles had opposed the Chiefs since October 22, 1972, and only their second-ever matchup.
-This occurred because in previous seasons when the AFC West and NFC East met each other, either the Eagles or the Chiefs (but never both) finished in fifth position and did not play the ordinary set of interconference games.
+This game ended the longest ever gap between two NFL teams meeting.
+It was the first time since October 22, 1972 that the Eagles played against the Chiefs. and only their second-ever matchup.
+This occurred because in previous seasons when the AFC West and NFC East met each other, either the Eagles or the Chiefs (but never both) finished in the fifth position and did not play the ordinary set of interconference games.